dxxl/notes/README.md

 git clone https://github.com/dxxl/notes.git
 ```

-You may also download the zip file version of it and extract it yourself, my friend/classmate found that way so credits to them!
+You may also download the zip file version of it and extract it yourself, Here's how:

+---

+1. Go to "Code" and find "Download Zip file"
+2.

 GOOD LUCK ON YOUR EXAMS GUYERS, OR QUIZZES
 ### AUTHORS